 Geography Day

 From the start of the 2016-17 academic year we instigated a focus geography day for Key Stage 2 pupils: The Country We Live In.
-The following topics have been studied for the last four years:
+The following topics are studied:

 Year 3 – Coastal areas of the UK: how coastal caves, arches and stacks are formed through coastal erosion.
 Pupils look at some of the prominent features of the Jurassic coast.
 They learn about